USCbiostats/xrnet/README.md

 #### Modifying Regularization Terms

-To modify the regularization terms and penalty path associated with the predictors or external data, you can use the `definePenalty` function.
+To modify the regularization terms and penalty path associated with the predictors or external data, you can use the `define_penalty` function.
 This function allows you to configure the following regularization
 attributes: